 It is still best served when coupled with an Amazon Prime subscription.

-Amazon has come to the dongle market at an opportune point.
-It has hindsight on its side so has introduced a direct rival to Chromecast and the Roku Streaming Stick that offers better tech inside to ensure a smoother experience all round.
+Amazon came to the dongle market at an opportune point.
+It had hindsight on its side so introduced a direct rival to Chromecast and the Roku Streaming Stick that offered better tech inside to ensure a smoother experience.
+Both of its rivals have improved recently, but the Fire TV Stick is still incredibly useful for its price.

 Its price is also very attractive.